Vehicles in Mexico

 https://soniadiazmexico.com/temporary-import-permit/ - “From Banjercito: you may NOT request a permit for a vehicle weighing more than 3.5 metric tons (7,716 lbs GVRW).
 Article IV.6”

 • Traveling with an overweight GVWR truck, plus a travel trailer, 5th wheel or bed camper?
 You can apply to Banjercito and ask for a “Casa de Rodante” form and inspection.
 They will confirm that your truck is indeed being used as an RV and not for commercial purposes and issue you a TIP.
+Have multiple inside and outside pictures with you and expect the process to take a few hours.

 • RVs do not require a bond deposit, receive a 10 year TIP (vehicle must be registered as a RV, ie a converted van), have no max vehicle weight restriction (3.5 metric tons - 7,716 lbs GVRW), and you can tow a trailer too.
 This is for enclosed stand-alone class A, B, C RVs only.
 Our RV guide.